Bahrain: Issues for U.S. Policy

 Source: Map created by CRS using State Department and Esri data.

 Bahrain has fewer financial resources than do most of the other GCC states and runs chronically high budget deficits.
-As of the end of 2023, public debt is approximately 114% of gross domestic product (GDP), the highest level of indebtedness in the GCC.19 Bahrain's oil revenues emanate primarily from a Saudi oil field whose proceeds go partly to Bahrain.
+As of the end of 2025, public debt is approximately 107% of gross domestic product (GDP), the highest level of indebtedness in the GCC.17 Bahrain's oil revenues emanate primarily from a Saudi oil field whose proceeds go partly to Bahrain.
 Other GCC states also provide various forms of financial assistance.
 In 2018, Saudi Arabia, Kuwait, and the UAE provided Bahrain with a $10 billion grants and loans aid package.
+GCC states also are the primary investors in Bahrain's infrastructure development.

 Bahrain's overall economy has been diversified away from hydrocarbon production, and the IMF projects that the non-oil sector will comprise nearly 90% of Bahrain's economy by 2029.20 Currently, the government remains dependent on oil and gas for 70%-80% of revenue.
-In April 2018, the government announced the discovery of an off-shore oil reservoir estimated of some 80 billion barrels of tight oil; those reserves continue to be under study, as well as other discoveries of off-shore gas.21
+According to the U.S. Department of Commerce, in the short term, there are existing market opportunities for U.S. oil companies in Bahrain; in the long term, the Bahraini government may seek to partner with the United States to build a small, nuclear modular reactor to supplement power generation for Bahraini industries.
+21

 Foreign Policy Issues

-Bahrain's regional and broader foreign policy generally mirrors that of its closest ally in the GCC, Saudi Arabia.
-The closeness of Bahraini-Saudi relations was demonstrated by the Saudi-led GCC intervention to help the government suppress the uprising in 2011, and Bahrain's joining of the June 2017 Saudi-led move to isolate Qatar and its dispatch of Bahraini military personnel to serve as part of the Saudi-led coalition in Yemen.
+Bahrain's regional and broader foreign policy generally mirrors that of its de facto patron and closest ally in the GCC, Saudi Arabia.
+The closeness of Bahraini-Saudi relations was demonstrated by the Saudi-led GCC intervention to help the government suppress the uprising in 2011, Bahrain's joining of the June 2017 Saudi-led move to isolate Qatar,22 and Bahrain's dispatch of military personnel to serve as part of the Saudi-led coalition in Yemen.
 Bahrain is also politically close to Kuwait, in part because of historic ties between their two ruling families.
-Both families hail from the Anizah tribe that settled in Bahrain and Kuwait.

 Iran

-Iran has contested Bahrain's sovereignty for centuries, and Bahraini leaders, who have the smallest Armed Forces of any Gulf state, have long seemed to fear that Iran aims to destabilize the kingdom.22 Since 1979, as Iran's theocratic rulers have sought to export their model of religious governance to parts of the Arab world, Bahrain has publicly accused Iran of trying to organize coups by pro-Iranian Bahraini Shias.23 Bahraini officials have also accused Iran of backing violent Shia groups in Bahrain.
-On March 12, 2024, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), in coordination with the Kingdom of Bahrain, sanctioned Iran-based operatives for the U.S. designated terrorist group Al Ashtar Brigades.24 According to OFAC, these designations "highlight the critical role that the Iranian regime plays in providing support to Al-Ashtar Brigades."25
+Iran, which ruled Bahrain at various points over the past several hundred years, has at times contested Bahrain's sovereignty, fueling Bahraini fears that Iran aims to destabilize the kingdom, which has the smallest armed forces of any Gulf state.23 Since 1979, as Iran's theocratic rulers have sought to export their model of religious governance to parts of the Arab world, Bahrain has publicly accused Iran of trying to organize coups by pro-Iranian Bahraini Shias.24 Bahraini officials have also accused Iran of backing violent Shia groups in Bahrain.

 Israel